oracle/python-oracledb/doc/src/api_manual/connection.rst

         connection.tpc_recover()

-    See :ref:`tcp` for information on TPC.
+    See :ref:`tpc` for information on TPC.

 .. method:: Connection.tpc_rollback(xid)